LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/aws-instance.md

 ## Provisioning an Instance

-Setup an EC2 instance for running various component.
+> Setup an EC2 instance for running various components.
-This only covers the various windows nodes that SimpleUAM currently supports and needs to be repeated for each node.
+> This only covers the various windows nodes that SimpleUAM currently supports
+> and needs to be repeated for each node.

 - Under the EC2 Console click "Launch an Instance".